massoncheg/forgejo-docs/admin/logging-documentation.md

 This section may be used for defining default values for subsections.
 Examples:

 - `LEVEL`: (Default: **Info**) Least severe log events to persist.
 Case insensitive.
-The full list of levels as of v1.17.3 can be read [here](https://github.com/go-gitea/gitea/blob/v1.17.3/custom/conf/app.example.ini#L507).
+The full list of levels can be read in [app.example.ini](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/custom/conf/app.example.ini).
 - `STACKTRACE_LEVEL`: (Default: **None**) For this and more severe events the stacktrace will be printed upon getting logged.

 Some values are not inherited by subsections.
 For details see the "Non-inherited default values" section.